Cherrybrook SSP Village Square 2 Copy

 The Cherrybrook SSP will be transit-oriented and focused on efficient public transport connections.
 Transit-oriented developments seek to maximise the amount of residential, business and leisure space within walking distance of public transport, which reduces the distance residents, workers and visitors need to drive.

-Based on recommended maximum car parking rates and minimum bicycle parking rates, the Reference Scheme includes 376 car parking spaces and 177 bicycle parking spaces.
+Based on the approved maximum car parking rates and minimum bicycle parking rates, the Reference Scheme demonstrated that future developments may include around 376 car parking spaces and 177 bicycle parking spaces.
 This includes three car share parking spaces, based on one space per 150 car spaces for residential and one space per 80 car parking spaces for commercial.

-The Reference Scheme accompanying the rezoning application proposes new pedestrian paths and cycle routes within the site to connect the metro station with the library and retail development.
-These shared pedestrian and cycle routes will link to future routes considered in the Cherrybrook Precinct Place Strategy, creating connections between the metro station, SSP and local schools, bus stops and community facilities.
+The Reference Scheme that accompanied the rezoning proposal allowed connectivity through the precinct with new pedestrian paths and cycle routes.
+These shared pedestrian and cycle routes will link to future routes considered in the Cherrybrook Precinct Place Strategy and subsequent State-led rezoning, creating connections between the metro station, SSP and local schools, bus stops and community facilities.

-A Traffic and Transport Assessment has been prepared to better understand the proposal’s impact on the transport network and identify recommended upgrades.
-The study considered the impact of the future growth of the Cherrybrook Precinct, to ensure appropriate future transport upgrades are identified.
+A Traffic and Transport Assessment was prepared to better understand the proposal’s impact on the transport network and identify recommended upgrades.
+The study considered the impact of the future growth of the Cherrybrook Precinct, to ensure appropriate future transport upgrades were identified.

 How many new people will live in the Cherrybrook SSP?

-Under the rezoning proposal submitted to the Department of Planning and Environment, around 390 homes could be built to cater for around 800 to 900 residents.
+Under the rezoning proposal submitted approved by the Department of Planning, Housing and Infrastructure around 410 homes could be built to cater for around 940 residents.

 How will the plans support housing affordability in Cherrybrook?

-Landcom has committed to a minimum of 5% Affordable Housing, these would be managed by a Community Housing Provider.
+Landcom has committed to a minimum of 5% Affordable Housing, to be managed by a Community Housing Provider.

 How will current social infrastructure and transport services cope with an increase in population at Cherrybrook?

-Landcom has commissioned technical investigations in accordance with Study Requirements issued by the Department of Planning and Environment, to identify the social, environmental and economic impacts of proposed development.
+Landcom commissioned technical investigations in accordance with Study Requirements issued by the Department of Planning, Housing and Infrastructure, to identify the social, environmental and economic impacts of proposed development.
 Studies included analysis of the local road network, and other critical services including power, sewerage, water, health and education facilities.
 The studies identified any required upgrades to ensure infrastructure has capacity to meet existing and future community needs.

-The Social Infrastructure Needs Assessment examines the likely demand for social infrastructure generated by the State Significant Precinct (SSP) area and the Cherrybrook Precinct area.
-The proposed planning framework and Reference Scheme respond to these demands by incorporating a multi-purpose community facility and more than a hectare of public open and community space within the SSP to cater for the needs of the local community.
+The Social Infrastructure Needs Assessment examined the likely demand for social infrastructure generated by the State Significant Precinct (SSP) area and the Cherrybrook Precinct area.
+The approved proposal planning framework and Reference Scheme responded to these demands by incorporating a multi-purpose community facility and more than a hectare of public open space within the SSP to cater for the needs of the local community.